existedinnettw/webots-grpc/README.md

 ### client

-There are cpp and python client API support with unittests, plz refer python test `tests/README.md` first.
+There are cpp and python client API support with unittests, plz refer python test `tests/README.md` for more information.

 #### PYTHON